 PROGRAMS & EVENTS

 Thomaston Public Library is proud to be home to four different monthly book clubs!
-While these book clubs are currently unable to meet in person due to the COVID-19 pandemic, they are continuing to meet virtually.
+Each group may meet in person in the gazebo if the weather cooperates, or may offer a hybrid option when meeting indoors in the 2nd floor Community Conference Room.
 Contact us at email@example.com for more information!

 The Intergenerational Book Club meets every 3rd Tuesday of the month at 2:30 pm, in the main reading room.
 The current year's book selections are listed below.
 Bookmarks with the current list are also available at the circulation desk.
 The library has a copy of each book and additional copies are available through interlibrary loan.

 History of IGBC: